 logs that consists of two shards, each of which contains two replicas.

 Shards refer to the servers that contain different parts of the data (in order to read all the data, you must access all the shards).

 Replicas are duplicating servers (in order to read all the data, you can access the data on any one of the replicas).

 port, and optionally

 compression are specified for each server:

-tcp_port in the config, usually set to 9000).
-Do not confuse it with http_port.
+tcp_portin the config, usually set to 9000).
+Not to be confused with

 You can specify just one of the shards (in this case, query processing should be called remote, rather than distributed) or up to any number of shards.
 In each shard, you can specify from one to any number of replicas.
 You can specify a different number of replicas for each shard.